shannaurelle/MyIDM/README.md

 v0.1.2 - refactored code

+v0.1.3 - added retries to the main code

 ## Current Features
 1. Runs script using URL as links
 2. Can read JSON files for web scraping support